emilyzhou112/emilyzhou112/README.md

 ## <img alt="GIF" src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/hmm.gif" width="35" />  About Me

 Welcome to my GitHub page.
-My name is Emily, a Master's of City Planning student at the University of Pennsylvania's Weitzman School of Design.
-I received my Bachelor's of Art degree in Geography with double minors in Computer Science and Japanese Studies from Middlebury College.
+I’m Emily, a PhD student in Geography at the University of California, Santa Barbara.
+I hold a Master’s in City Planning from the University of Pennsylvania’s Weitzman School of Design and a Bachelor’s in Geography from Middlebury College, where I also minored in Computer Science and Japanese Studies.
 My research experience centers on designing and developing geospatial research methods, with a particular focus on uncertainty analyses, spatial decision support systems, and spatial optimizations in the field of public health and environmental planning.
 I am deeply interested in refining geospatial research design and validating existing methodologies to address complex planning challenges.

 ## <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/happy.gif" width="35" /> My Work
 - 🤔 Research Scientist at Penn's Annenberg School for Communication and Perelman School of Medicine; Research Assistant at the Weitzman School of Design.
 - 🌱 Personal research project on uncertainty and sensitivity analyses of different MCDA models to assess spatial unit sizes and shapes impact decision model outputs.
 - 😄 Previous research work on Reproducibility and Replicability in Geographical Science.
 - 💬 Ask me about R, Python, JavaScript, and Map Design!
-- 📫 Reach me at: emzhou@design.upenn.edu
+- 📫 Reach me at: ezhou@ucsb.edu

 ## <img src='https://media1.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif?cid=ecf05e47x2g034i9pzwtzzsd3xgg2w9nr94t4tflbbgo3008&rid=giphy.gif' width='40' /> My GitHub Stats: